lih/BHR/curly/doc/index.md

 to be ported almost effortlessly to any platform imaginable.
-As a proof-of-concept, the Curly compiler can already generate code for 32- and 64-bit x86 Linux systems, as well as runnable pseudo-code in JavaScript and/or other C-like languages.
+As a proof-of-concept, the Curly compiler can already generate code for 32- and 64-bit x86 Linux systems, as well as runnable pseudo-code in JavaScript and/or other C-like languages, using a single algorithm.

 I am currently working on an ARM backend, a JVM class file generator, and a WebAssembly backend, as well as extending the x86 implementation